 3 Hot Industries in New York City

 Why not study and learn in the heart of America's biggest job market?
-Between July 2017 and July 2018, New York added more jobs than any other major metro area in the country.1 And employment in NYC is expected to grow 12 percent between 2016 and 2026.
-That means almost 122,000 jobs in a huge range of career sectors are expected to become available each year during that time period.2 Clearly, there will be plenty of opportunities for talented professionals with the right training to make a contribution in this exciting and dynamic region.
+According to the Bureau of Labor Statistics, between July 2017 and July 2018, New York added more jobs than any other major metro area in the country.
+And projections from the New York State Department of Labor show that employment in NYC is expected to grow 12 percent between 2016 and 2026.
+That means almost 122,000 jobs in a huge range of career sectors are expected to become available each year during that time period.
+Clearly, there will be plenty of opportunities for talented professionals with the right training to make a contribution in this exciting and dynamic region.

 Here are three industries showing strong signs of growth in New York City:

-The construction sector is projected to grow almost 14 percent between 2016 and 2026.
-That means more than 51,400 jobs for qualified tradespeople could open up during that time period.2
+According to the New York State Department of Labor, the construction sector is projected to grow almost 14 percent between 2016 and 2026.
+That means more than 51,400 jobs for qualified tradespeople could open up during that time period.

 Here are some examples of construction-related occupations that are projected to see faster-than-average growth in NYC over the next few years.
-(Percentages indicate the rate of job growth between 2016 and 2026; earnings figures are median annual wages from 2019).2
+(Data is from the New York State Department of Labor.
+Percentages are and indicate the rate of job growth between 2016 and 2026; earnings figures are median annual wages from 2019).

 - Plumbers, pipefitters, and steamfitters—20.5 percent / $68,280